disruptek/balls/README.md

 ## Valgrind and Sanitizers

-When `--define:danger` test builds are part of the matrix, we will also attempt valgrind runs against the tests to check for memory errors and races.
-If `valgrind` is not found in the path, we will attempt to use the compiler's sanitizer library instead.
+When `--define:danger` test builds are part of the matrix, we will also attempt runtime analysis on the tests to check for memory errors and races.
+If `valgrind` is found in the environment, it can be used as well.

-You can add arguments to the valgrind invocations by setting the `BALLS_VALGRIND_FLAGS` variable in the environment.

-To explicitly disable valgrind in favor of the compiler's sanitizers, build the `balls` executable with `--define:ballsUseValgrind=off`.
-You can also enable or disable valgrind use by setting the `BALLS_VALGRIND` boolean in your process environment.
+### Compile-time Toggles:
+  - `--define:ballsUseValgrind=off` to never use valgrind
+  - `--define:ballsUseSanitizers=off` to never use sanitizers

+### Environmental Variables:
+  - `BALLS_VALGRIND_FLAGS` a string of arguments to add to valgrind
+  - `BALLS_VALGRIND` a boolean to enable or disable valgrind use
+  - `BALLS_SANITIZERS` a boolean to enable or disable sanitizer use

+Simi

 ## Test Library Usage